Table of Contents

-Proteinuria is defined as urinary protein excretion exceeding 100 mg/m2/day or > 4 mg/m2/hr.
+Proteinuria is defined as urinary protein excretion in children exceeding 100 mg/m2/day or > 4 mg/m2/hr.

 Isolated proteinuria is defined as asymptomatic proteinuria in otherwise healthy children with normal physical examination, normal blood pressure, and normal laboratory evaluation except for presence of proteinuria.

 Although 10 % of children may have proteinuria in a single void specimen of urine, only 0.1 of children have persistent proteinuria or pathologic proteinuria.
 Prevalence of proteinuria peaks during adolescence.
 60 % of school-aged children and adolescents with persistent proteinuria have orthostatic proteinuria.
 The condition occurs in 3–5 % of adolescents.